junxit/us-congress-code/title-22/chapter-7/sec-290m.md

 ## Notes

+### Repeal of Section

+Pub.
+L. 116–113, title VI, § 601, Jan.
+29, 2020, 134 Stat.
+78, provided that, effective on the date the USMCA enters into force, this section is repealed.

 ### References in Text

 This subchapter, referred to in subsec. (a), was in the original “this part” meaning part 2 of subtitle D of title V of Pub.
 L. 103–182, which enacted this subchapter and amended section 24 of Title 12, Banks and Banking.
 For complete classification of part 2 to the Code, see Tables.